This article will focus on writing SQL queries against the database reference table with a fairly simple structure to understand and implement.

 Before Querying the Database Tables

 As this article is about querying database tables with the help of SQL scripts, readers should have a certain background to fully understand the concepts and examples.
+We need to have the impression of how to reference a table.
 Also, the necessary equipment must be present:

 - The basic knowledge of relational databases and SQL.